Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Reset the loaded PSP game — equivalent to soft-resetting the console.'
-It uses a specific verb and resource, and distinguishes from sibling tools like pause and resume.
+The description clearly states the purpose: 'Reset the loaded PSP game — equivalent to soft-resetting the console.'
+This is specific and distinguishes from sibling tools like pause/resume.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.